danielxaviersilva/ODFglyphs-benchmark/readme.md

 The tessellation order index is set by the number before the indices of the meshes used (0, 1, 2, 3 or 4);
 The rendering configuration is the set by (0, 1, 2 or 3) as stated earlier.

+In the benchmark mode, the amount of glyphs varies in the following order: 5², 10², 15², 20², ..., 100² on screen.

 In the folder Results, there are the benchmark for different meshes, referred by its vertices, and the different rendering configuration made on a Macbook Pro Retina 13'' early 2015.
 The executable used is in the folder build/bin/macos.
 The file "HARDI_Glyphs_BenchmarkDataProcessing.ipynb" developed under jupyter notebook process the data generated to generate the plot FPS X #glyphs for the configurations explored in this work.